Initially approved by the Board of Trustees: 3-18-86

 The Grievance Committee’s recommendation is not binding upon the Chancellor and is

 only advisory.
 The Chancellor shall inform the employee, the immediate supervisor,

-the appropriate Divisional Manager, and the Director of Human Resources of his/her
+the appropriate Division Head, and the Associate Vice Chancellor of Human Resources

 VI.
 APPEAL TO THE BOARD OF TRUSTEES